 Reference is limited to the history of Warren Wilson College and its associated institutions and very basic information about Presbyterian Church home missions in western North Carolina.
 Questions regarding the history of the Swannanoa Valley, western North Carolina or the Presbyterian Church in general will be referred to more appropriate archives and libraries that can answer those questions.

 Reference requests may be received via e-mail, telephone, letter and personal visit.
 Please call the Archives for the current public hours (which may change each semester) or check the website under Hours & Directions.
-Because the archivist is only on site for 20 hours per week, reference requests may take some time to be fulfilled.
 Also, reference requests from within the Warren Wilson community are filled before those of alumni and the general public.

 If you send a request by email, letter or phone, no more than 30 minutes may be devoted to research on that topic.
 If your request cannot be fulfilled in that allotted time, you may have to visit the archives to do the research in person.